Last Updated on

 Are you using Click-to-Tweet in your blog posts?

-One of the many features I love about Social Warfare is the ability to create Click-to-Tweet text.One of the many features I love about Social Warfare is the ability to create Click-toTweet text.
+One of the many features I love about Social Warfare (affiliate link) is the ability to create Click-to-Tweet text.One of the many features I love about Social Warfare is the ability to create Click-toTweet text.
 Click To Tweet

 This allows people to Tweet a Quote from my blog posts.